 Once your staging date has passed, if an employee needs to be paid a salary over the threshold, you’ll need to set-up a workplace pension first.

-To safeguard from unexpectedly having to automatically enrol an employee into a workplace pension, employees (non directors) salaries, overtime and bonus payments will be limited.
+Unless a workplace pension scheme has been set up, employees (non directors) salaries, overtime and bonus payments will be limited.

-If an employees income (excluding expenses) exceeds the thresholds on your payroll date, before their payslips are sent to HMRC via RTI they will automatically be reduced to the threshold.
+If an employees income (excluding expenses) exceeds the thresholds on your payroll date, before their payslips are sent to HMRC via RTI they will automatically be reduced to the threshold unless you have contacted us to set up a workplace pension scheme.

 To alert you of the limiter being activated, a dashboard message will prompt you to take urgent action.
 Altering the employees salary or opening a workplace pension will stop the salary limiter being applied.